MinecraftForge/Documentation/docs/gui/screens.md

 ### Textures

 Textures are drawn through blitting, hence the method name `#blit`, which, for this purpose, copies the bits of an image and draws them directly to the screen.
 These are drawn through a position texture shader.
-While there are many different `#blit` overloads, we will only discuss two: the instance `#blit` and the static `#blit` the instance method delegates to.
+While there are many different `#blit` overloads, we will only discuss two: the instance `#blit` and the static `#blit` which the instance method delegates to.

 The instance `#blit` takes in six integers and assumes the texture being rendered is on a 256 x 256 PNG file.
 It takes in the left x and top y screen coordinate, the left x and top y coordinate within the PNG, and the width and height of the image to render.